 - 1. The Guidelines apply to all ELI projects within the meaning of Article 12 of the Statute. - 2.
 The ELI may engage in joint projects with other institutions such as the American Law Institute or UNIDROIT.
 Joint projects will be carried out, and publication rights relating to the project determined, according to the terms of any joint project agreement between the ELI and the other institution.
 Subject to the foregoing, the Guidelines apply to joint projects with appropriate adaptations as specified in the terms of any joint project agreement. - 3.
-In exceptional cases, after consulting the Senate, the Council may decide that these Guidelines apply to a specific ELI project only with appropriate adaptations.
-Any such adaptations must be defined and justified in the Council decision. - 4.
+The Executive Committee may decide that these Guidelines apply to a specific ELI project only with appropriate adaptations. - 4.
 Nothing in the Guidelines shall prevent the ELI from embarking on activities that are not ELI projects, within the fields outlined in Article 3 of the Statute.